 Target Date 3/31/2020

 Estimate the number and type of families that will benefit from the proposed activities 3 families will benefit

 Location Description City of Duluth

 Planned Activities Construction of 3 housing units for 3 LMI families

 28 Project Name One Roof CLT Acquisition and Rehab-CHDO 2019

 Target Area

 Goals Supported Affordable Home Owner Housing

 Needs Addressed Affordable Owner Occupied Housing

 Funding HOME: \$320,000

 Description Acquisition and rehab of at 8 dwelling units for LMI families.

 Target Date 3/31/2020

 Estimate the number and type of families that will benefit from the proposed activities 8 families will benefit

 Location Description City of Duluth

 Planned Activities

 29 Project Name ESG19 DULUTH

 Target Area

 Goals Supported Homelessness

 Needs Addressed Homelessness

-Funding ESG: \$187,950
+Funding \$187,950

 Description The 2019 Federal Fiscal Year allocation of the ESG funds for the City of Duluth are to provide shelter operations, outreach, rapid rehousing, prevention, data collection and administration.

 Target Date 3/31/2020

 Estimate the number and type of families that will benefit from the proposed activities At least 3000 individuals that are currently experiencing homelessness, are threaten to experience homelessness or who have recently been homeless will benefit from the services being provided to prevent long-term homelessness.

 Location Description Agencies that will use the HESG funds include: Safe Haven DV Shelter, Center City Housing, Salvation Army, MAC V- Veteran Support, CHUM Emergency Shelter and Outreach, and Life House Youth Housing.
 Planned Activities Agencies will provides services and shelter for people who are experiencing homelessness, or work to rapidly rehouse individuals to prevent homelessness, provide street outreach to connect with homeless individuals, or provide apartments for people who were recently homeless.
 Funds will also be used for data collection and administration.
-30 Project Name Program Administration 2019 Target Area Goals Supported Affordable Rental Housing Tenant Based Rental Assistance Affordable Home Owner Housing Community Public Facilities Public Services Economic Development Homelessness Needs Addressed Affordable Rental Housing Affordable Owner Occupied Housing Special Needs Housing Communty Structural Public Facilities Community Non-Structural Public Facilities Public Services Economic Development Homelessness Funding CDBG: \$475,041 HOME: \$54,111 Description Operation, reporting and monitoring of federally funded activities.
+30 Project Name Program Administration 2019 Target Area Goals Supported Affordable Rental Housing Tenant Based Rental Assistance Affordable Home Owner Housing Community Public Facilities Public Services Economic Development Homelessness Needs Addressed Affordable Rental Housing Affordable Owner Occupied Housing Special Needs Housing Community Structural Public Facilities Community Non-Structural Public Facilities Public Services Economic Development Homelessness Funding CDBG: \$449,279 HOME: \$59,614 Description Operation, reporting and monitoring of federally funded activities.
 In addition, these funds assist with the implementation of the City's Citizen Participation process that leads to the development of the Consolidated Plan and Annual Action Plans.
 Programs include CDBG and HOME.
-Target Date 3/31/2020 1 I .
+Target Date 3/31/2020

 Estimate the number and type of families that will benefit from the proposed activities The entire City of Duluth benefits from the CDBG and HOME programs.

-Location Description City of Duluth
+Location Description Planned Activities City of Duluth Grant Administration

-Planned Activities

-31 Project Name Seeds for Success
+32 Project Name Seeds of Success Farmer's Market

 Target Area

-Goals Supported Public Services
+Goals Supported Public Service

-Needs Addressed Public Services
+Needs Addressed Public Service

-Funding CDBG: \$7000
+Funding CDBG: \$5,000 growing businesses

-Description Community Action will provide a farmer's market in a LMI neighborhood, thereby increasing access to healthy food
+Description Providing funding to assist volunteers to help LMI families with their tax returns

 Target Date 3/31/2020

-Estimate the number and type of families that will benefit from the proposed activities Over 1000.
+Estimate the number and type of families that will benefit from the proposed activities This project will 1325 individuals and families with their tax returns.

-Location Description City of Duluth
+Location Description Community Action Duluth

-Planned Activities Operating a farmers market in a LMI neighborhood.
+Planned Activities Assisting households with filing their tax returns.